Paqmind/fab/README.md

 **Thus implying it's a VDOM-related.
 Which it is not.**

-So it seems a frontend app can be better viewed as a real app and browser as an OS.
+So it seems a Frontend App can be better viewed as a *real* app and a Browser as an OS.

+All available React architectures are not fractal (meaning components can't be reused as apps).<br/>
+I believe React components were called so mostly to strike Google's backed WebComponents.<br/>
-React Architecture is not fractal (component is not an app) Because the chosen imperative OOP-style is not enough to emulate an app.
+The chosen imperative OOP-style is not enough to emulate an app.

 In CycleJS components are **real** mini apps.
 Behold: